quickstrom/quickstrom/README.md

 geckodriver 2>&1 > /dev/null
 ```

-Next, run `quickstrom` and supply the path to the specification file along with
+Next, run `quickstrom check` and supply the path to the specification file
-the origin URL (can also be a local file path).
-Let's run it through Cabal
+along with the origin URL (can also be a local file path).
+Let's run it
-(assuming you're in a nix-shell):
+through Cabal (assuming you're in a nix-shell):

 ```
-cabal run quickstrom -- /path/to/my/specification http://example.com
+cabal run quickstrom -- check /path/to/my/specification http://example.com
 ```

-For instance, you can run the TodoMVC React specification:
+For instance, you can check the TodoMVC React implementation:

 ```
-cabal run quickstrom -- specs/other/TodoMVC.spec.purs http://todomvc.com/examples/react
+cabal run quickstrom -- check specs/other/TodoMVC.spec.purs http://todomvc.com/examples/react
 ```

 **NOTE:** Running tests can take a lot of time, especially if there's a
 failure and Quickstrom tries to shrink to the minimal failing trace.
-Optimizations are due, but for now it's _slow_.
+Optimizations are due, but for now it's pretty slow.

 ### No WebDriver Session